pau-qa/pau-qa/README.md

 - 👋 Hi, I’m Paulina @pau-qa
 - 👩‍💼 In Dec'23 I got my ISTQB FL and finished 2-months Manual Tester Course
+- - **💻 I possess vast professional experience, including start-up and IT environment, working with social e-commerce app, managing JIRA, Conflluence App Store Connect as one of the Site Admins, working with technical documentation - check my CV for more details**
 - 👍 Hands-on experience with testing e-commerce app based on PrestaShop (mobile & web)
-- **💻 I possess vast professional experience, including start-up and IT environment, working with social e-commerce app, managing JIRA, Conflluence App Store Connect as one of the Site Admins, working with tehcnical documentation**
-- 🔥 I’m currently expanding my Software Testing knowledge, 21h API course in progress
-- 👩‍🎓 I also hold Master's Degree in English
+- 👩‍🎓 I also hold Master's Degree in English and confidently communicate in Spanish
 - 📫 You can reach me here pau.brzuchalska@gmail.com

 ✅ **MY SKILLS & TOOLS**